w5xd/PacketRainGauge/README.md

 and (b) the electronics has a fastest rate it can detect movement (the sensor manufacturer documents it at 5 samples per second) or telemeter it (the RFM69 packet radio.)
 I have not attempted to measure either of these, nor brainstorm any additional rate limits.
+However, I have measured that the on-the-air length of a packet is under 3 milliseconds.
-However, I have observed that the system reliably telemeters 1 packet every 3 seconds as the calibrated cylinder calibration test begins.
+And I have observed that the system reliably telemeters 1 packet every 3 seconds as the calibrated cylinder calibration test begins.
 That corresponds to a rainfall rate of about 7 inches per hour.
 If your raingauge experiences more than 7 inches per hour and you are in the vicinity, then you have more serious problems than whether the raingauge can keep up.